-Can I Sue If An Insurance Company Delays Processing a Claim?
+What Can Be Done If An Insurance Company Denies a Claim?

-When An Insurance Company Is Engaging In Wrongful Denial of Coverage Such a Position Is Not Likely the Last Word.
+Wrongful Conduct Such As When An Insurance Company Is Engaging In Improper Denial of a Claim Deserves Strong Advocacy In Response.
 Professional Insurance Knowledge Including Skilled Advocacy May Uncover Options and Possibilities That Push An Insurance Company Into Reconsidering a Coverage Position.

-- How Can a Client Fight Denial of Coverage By An Insurance Company?
+- How Can a Person Fight Denial of a Claim By An Insurance Company?

-- Who Will Likely Win When a Client Sues An Insurer for Denial of Coverage?
+- Who Will Likely Win When a Person Sues An Insurer for Denial of a Claim?

-- What Can Be Done If An Insurer Wrongfully Delays Processing a Claim?
+- What Can Be Done If An Insurer Wrongfully Denies a Claim?

 Providing Guidance Involving Review and Advice Including Advocacy on Various Insurance Matters